pork-grinder/aust-hed-data/README.md

 # aust-hed-data
-Australian higher education data from the Australian Department of Education wrangled into a useful form
+Australian higher education data from the Australian Department of Education and other public sources wrangled into a useful form